programmer-sakthi/EDA/Sem Materials/sem-prep-day7,8.md

 # Types of Plots

+_Day 7 is about univariate and bivariate plots,Day 8 is about multivariate plots_

 ## 🔹 **Univariate Plots**

 ➡️ Involve **only one variable** — used to study its **distribution, spread, or frequency**.